guilbaults/TrailblazingTurtle/docs/data.md

 Some features will not be available if the exporter required to gather the stats is not configured.

 ## slurm-job-exporter
-[slurm-job-exporter](https://github.com/guilbaults/slurm-job-exporter) is used to capture informations from cgroup managed by slurm on each compute nodes.
+[slurm-job-exporter](https://github.com/guilbaults/slurm-job-exporter) is used to capture information from cgroup managed by slurm on each compute nodes.
 This gather CPU, memory and GPU utilization.

 The following recorder rules are used to pre-aggregate stats shown in the user portal.